jlapin1/StructCalc/README.md

 made up of the individual Rosetta scoring terms.

-I have also provided 2 files that visually demonstrate aspects of this project: StructCalcAnimation.mp4 illustrates the process of calculating backbone orientations from NMR restraints; fit2data.pdf shows the programs 3 dimensional fit for Pf1 coat protein spectra.
+I have also provided 2 files that visually demonstrate aspects of this project: StructCalcAnimation.mp4 illustrates the process of calculating backbone orientations from NMR restraints; fit2data.pdf shows the program's 3 dimensional fit for Pf1 coat protein spectra.